When your car won’t start, a dead battery may be the first thing that comes to mind, but it could be a failing starter motor instead.

 Your vehicle’s starter is a small electric motor that uses power from the car’s battery to crank the engine and begin the combustion process.
 When you turn your key or press the ignition button, the starter engages with the engine’s flywheel and begins the process of getting your car running.

 Most modern cars use gear-reduction or direct-drive starters, and some hybrids or high-performance vehicles may use more complex systems.
-Though it’s a small part, your starter plays a critical role for your car — without it, your engine won’t start or run at all.
+Though it’s a small part, your starter plays a critical role for your car — without it, your engine won’t start.

 When do you need to replace your starter?